-Case studies of all levels of the judiciary are available on the Judicial Appointments Commission website.
-Scroll down for more interviews and case studies.
+Case studies of all levels of the judiciary are available on the Judicial Appointments Commission (JAC) website.

 The following case studies are from a series of interviews by the Law Society Gazette challenging some of the myths surrounding judicial appointment.